-UC Berkeley hosts an intimate discussion in New York City of the critical issues, technologies, and policies that drive financial fraud around the world.
+UC Berkeley hosts an intimate discussion about the critical issues, technologies, and policies that drive financial fraud around the world.

 Berkeley’s annual “Fraud Fest” program brings together thought leaders from the worlds of academia, finance, journalism, law, and more for an intimate discussion on the critical issues, technologies, and policies driving financial fraud around the world.
-Our 2019 symposium brought over 200 experts and practitioners to the Bay Area and we look forward to continuing the conversation with you in New York in 2020!
+Our 2019 symposium brought over 200 experts and practitioners to the Bay Area and we look forward to continuing the conversation with you in 2020 over Zoom!

 - Anat Admati, Stanford School of Business

-- Randy Baron, Robbins Geller Rudman & Dowd LLP
+- Randy Baron, Robins Geller Rudman & Dowd

 - Jim Chanos, Kynikos Associates